Section Two: Student Rights and Responsibilities

 A student who commits an act of academic dishonesty may face disciplinary action, including but not limited to: failure to receive credit on an academic exercise, course failure, and/or dismissal from the University.
 Ashford University may also extend its jurisdiction to misconduct that occurs prior to, but not reported until after the graduation of the offending student.
 There is no time limit on reporting violations of the Academic Integrity policy

-Instructors or other University staff may report instances of academic dishonesty to the Academic Resolution Department (online modality) or the College Dean, University Provost (campus modality) or designee; the student will receive a notice informing him or her of the offense, as well as any resulting disciplinary action(s).
-Academic Integrity violations are adjudicated by the Academic Resolution Administrators (online) and by the College Dean (campus) and may be referred to the Student Affairs department for review through a Student Community Standards Panel.
+Instructors or other University staff may report instances of academic dishonesty to the Academic Resolution Department (online modality) or the College Dean (campus modality), or designee; the student will receive a notice informing him or her of the offense, as well as any resulting disciplinary action(s).
+Academic Integrity violations are adjudicated by the Academic Resolution Administrators (online) and by the College Dean (campus).

 Conspiracy to Commit Fraud against the University